Sunday, April 24, 2011

 Frankenstein Returns

-You are looking at an authentic 1961 original Frankenstein monster model kit from Aurora,
+You are looking at an authentic 1961 original Frankenstein monster model kit from Aurora, one of my most prized possessions.

 Anyone who knows me pretty well will instantly realize the importance of this particular gift, but there's even more to it than meets the eye.